fresheneesz/bitcoinThroughputAnalysis/README.md

 `outgoingConnections = log(changeOfEclipse)/log(ratio)`

 Let's say our goal was to require an attacker to have only 1 chance in 10,000 to eclipse a target if they controlled half the addresses in the system.
 This means that to achieve our goal stated above (where `changeOfEclipse = 1/10,000` and `ratio = 0.5`, every node would need at least 14 outgoing connections to the network.
 20 outgoing connections would give 1 chance in 1 million for such an attacker.
-Erlay could make this scenario a reality.
+If we wanted to instead be resilient to an attacker with 90% of the public nodes, each node would need almost 90 connections.
+Erlay could make these scenarios possible.

+## Proactive Transaction Inclusion in Blocks

+In my analysis of mining centralization pressure above, latency is multiplied by 3 because of back-and-forth messages that happen on broadcast of a block.
+However, if a node keeps track of which transactions its connections are known to already have, any transactions in a block that a connection is not known to have can be sent proactively with the block info so that no additional information is needed.
+This may transmit some extra transaction data, but it reduces latency by a factor of 3 because 2 out of 3 messages can be eliminated (the transaction request and response).

 ## Fraud Proofs